smaremanda/add-in-docs/docs/get-started/create-an-office-add-in-using-any-editor.md

 # Create an Office add-in using any editor
-Create an Office add-in using any text editor and a Yeoman generator.

 An Office add-in is a web app that you host within an Office application.
 In this topic, the Yeoman generator provides project scaffolding and build management, while the  `manifest.xml` file tells the Office application where your add-in is located and how you want it to appear.
 The Office application takes care of hosting it within Office.